annu96679-droid/RISC-V-TAPEOUT/Week-6/Day-1/README.md

 * The range "GPIO0-14" represents the physical pins that can be programmed to act as any of these peripherals.

 * Implication: You can decide, for example, that you want GPIO5 to be a UART transmit pin and GPIO6 to be a UART receive pin.
 Alternatively, you could configure GPIO5 as a PWM output instead.
 This gives tremendous design flexibility but requires careful planning to avoid conflicts.

+**4. External Memory and Storage Interfaces**

+These blocks are dedicated to connecting critical external components.

+* "SDRAM" & "SDRAM chip": This indicates a dedicated memory bus (with data lines, address lines, and control signals) to connect an external Synchronous Dynamic RAM chip.
+This is used to expand the system's working memory (RAM), which is essential for running complex applications or graphics displays.

+* "GSPI1-Flash": Likely stands for a dedicated General SPI or GP-SPI bus connected to the primary external Flash memory chip.
+This is where the main program code is stored.

+**5. Debug, Analog, and Additional Interfaces**

+These are specialized interfaces for development, analog signals, and more.

+* "JTAG-UART FIDI": This is a debug and programming interface.

+* JTAG is used for in-circuit debugging (stepping through code, inspecting registers).

+* The "FIDI" part likely refers to FTDI, a company that makes a common USB-to-serial/JTAG bridge chip.
+This indicates the chip supports programming and serial communication over a USB connection, which is very common on development boards.

+* "QSPI3, GPIO14-19" & "ADC (QSPI3), muxed with GPIOs":

+* This shows a third QSPI interface (QSPI3) that can be used for another peripheral.

+* Crucially, some of these pins are shared with the Analog-to-Digital Converter (ADC).
+An ADC reads analog voltages (e.g., from a sensor) and converts them to digital numbers.
+The note "muxed with GPIOs" means you must choose whether a specific pin in this range is used as a digital GPIO or as an analog input.

+**6. Power**

+* "VCC/GND": These are the pins for supplying power (VCC) and ground (GND) to the chip.
+A complex chip will have multiple VCC and GND pins to ensure stable, clean power delivery to different internal sections (e.g., digital core, analog circuits, I/O buffers).

 ## OpenLANE Directory structure